TEDx Talk

 our forte`!

-These messages have been shared to help others try to grasp how intense, frightening and awfully challenging an experience it was as a two-time 20-something stroke survivor (+ as a stroke survivor supporter!) fearing death whilst suffering newfound adverse stroke effects (a slow, confusing and devastating journey - albeit enlightening - for the brain-damaged souls) and experiencing daunting and overwhelming tests during the initial weeks in hospital (i.e.: forgetting which bed was mine in a room of just a few after a few minutes in the loo *British lingo down pat!* should give you a clear understanding of just how severe my short term memory loss was!
+Above: These messages have been shared to help others try to grasp how intense, frightening and awfully challenging an experience it was as a two-time 20-something stroke survivor (+ as a stroke survivor supporter!) fearing death whilst suffering newfound adverse stroke effects (a slow, confusing and devastating journey - albeit enlightening - for the brain-damaged souls) and experiencing daunting-&-overwhelming tests during the initial weeks in hospital (i.e.: forgetting which bed was mine in a room of just a few after a brief dash to the loo *British lingo down pat!* should give you a clear understanding of just how severe my short-term memory loss was!
 It's getting better :)).
-You will not only notice instances where my brain damage is noticeable in text form (i.e.: 'laugh with sound' *instead of LOL* is a mild example of aphasia *especially in this common day!*- a common stroke effect), but you will also see it was quite the opportune time for my friends and I to make jokes about the concerning and confronting situation (whyyyyy did doctors insist on shoving a camera down my throat?!
+You will not only notice instances where the brain damage is noticeable in text form (i.e.: 'laugh with sound' *instead of LOL* is a mild example of aphasia *especially in this present day!*- a common stroke effect), but you will also see it was quite the opportune time for my friends and I to make jokes about the concerning and confronting situation (whyyyyy did doctors insist on shoving a camera down my throat?!
 Friends seemed to enjoy my angst about such so I guess it did serve a purpose in the end!) - I'm still not sure whether that is the British or Australian humour shining...
 Both!
-We embraced my Bill Murray inspired shaved head (in the end, it was barely noticeable, but buddies generally did enjoy *some grew quite concerned!* my mind's colourful concoction of a hair extension to cover the shaved section *it would have been a totally unnecessary vanity piece*!
-My mind is forever making up fictitious experiences when I sleep that are at times hard to decipher between reality when I'm awake *life feels like a morbid dream as is* - I'm sure some people have experienced this without brain injuries...Perhaps after a few too many blood-thinning red wines?!
-Thank you to patient family and friends for always honouring my intellect and sanity by taking such brain-damage effects with a grain of salt).
+We embraced my Bill Murray inspired shaved head (in the end, it was barely noticeable, but buddies generally did enjoy my mind's colourful concoction of a hair extension to cover the shaved section as it would have been a totally-unnecessary vanity piece!
+My mind is forever making up fictitious experiences when I sleep that are at times hard to decipher between reality when I'm awake - I'm sure some people have experienced this without brain injuries...Perhaps after a few too many stroke-smart blood-thinning red wines?!
+Thank you to patient family + friends for always honouring my intellect & sanity by taking such brain-damage effects with a grain of salt).

-Thank you for being there with your wit, dear pumps!
+Thank you for being there with your wit, dear pumps, especially Jack Attack!

 "There are two types of people - those who come into a room & say, 'Well, here I am!' & those who come in & say,